yoshoku/hnswlib.rb/README.md

 p u.get_nns_by_item(0, 100) # will find the 100 nearest neighbors.
 ```

+## License

+The gem is available as open source under the terms of the [Apache-2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/yoshoku/hnswlib.rb.